-One important missed dietary intervention that may help address migraines is that the herb Zingiber officinalis, or more commonly called ginger.
-Ginger is a famous herb because of its anti inflammatory, digestive, and antimicrobial properties.
+One important missed dietary intervention that may help address migraines is that the herb Zingiber Officinalis, or more commonly called ginger.
+Ginger is a famous herb because of its anti-inflammatory, digestive, and antimicrobial properties.

 Research has shown that ginger is equally as effective as sumatriptan, a commonly prescribed drug, in reducing migraine pain.
 In a recent study, group one was given sumatriptan and group two was given ginger.
 Both groups had relieved their pain.
 But, group one who had been given the sumatriptan had additional side effects.
 Even though the cause might be difficult to address, ginger could be the trick you want to tuck in your sleeve up to potentially decrease the duration of migraine headaches.
 The research supports the biological actions of ginger include anti-inflammatory properties, antioxidant formation, antiemetic advantages, prevention of cell death, and blood pressure regulation.
-Research also supports doses of about 500-600 milligrams of the ginger powder showed relief from migraine attacks.
+Research also supports doses of about 500-600 milligrams of the ginger powder that showed relief from migraine attacks.